-[] Check box if any part of the fee is offset as provided by Exchange Act Rule 240.0-11 and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+which the of c box if any part of the fee is offset as provided by ffsetting fee was paid previously.
+Identify the pedule and the date of its filing.
+Exchange Act Rule 240.0-11 and identify the filing for revious filing by registration statement number, or the

-- (1) Amount Previously Paid:
+(1) Amount Previously Paid:

-- (2) Form, Schedule or Registration Statement No.:
+(2) Form, Schedule or Registration Statement No.:

-- (3) Filing Party:
+(3) Filing Party:

-- (4) Date Filed:
+(4) Date Filed: